ignite/cli/docs/guide/nameservice/02-messages.md

 where:

 - buy-name is the message name
-- name defines the name that users can buy, sell, and delete
+- name defines the name that the user can buy, sell, and delete
-- bid is price the user bids to buy a name
+- bid is the price the user bids to buy a name

 The `starport scaffold message buy-name name bid` command creates and modifies several files and outputs the changes.
 You can view the changes in each file: